-Gene therapies have the potential to provide transformative treatments in PWS but much is still unknown in regards to the feasibility of a successful treatment.
+Gene therapies for PWS have the potential to provide transformative treatments but much is still unknown in regards to the feasibility of a successful treatment.
 In this 53-minute video, Drs.
 Stormy Chamberlain and Jim Resnick give a brief overview of PWS genetics, describe the current landscape of PWS genetic therapy, and discuss the feasibility of this therapy.
 This is followed by questions from the audience.
 Click below to watch the video.
 If you're short on time, scroll down for time stamps to find the portions you're most interested in.

 Presentation Summary With Timestamps